AndrewGuerrero/ng-caryll/content/more_effective_cpp.md

 }
 ```

-Functions will allow implicit conversion of `i` from `int` to `double`, however, `value` will not be
+Although functions allow implicit conversion of `i` from `int` to `double`, `value` does not enter the
-caught by the `catch` clause because it will only catch `exception`s of type double.
+`catch` clause because it will only `catch` `exception`s of type double.

-There are two types of conversions allowed when matching `exception`s to `catch` clauses
+Two types of conversions are allowed when matching `exception`s to `catch` clauses:

-- Inheritance-based
+- Inheritance-based.
-- Typed to untyped pointer
+- Typed to untyped pointer.

 #### `catch` order